ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 ### 5.4.2 Check Percentage Difference Threshold (Stage 5b)

-If the total for the predictive period is within the low and high percentage then we go to stage 6 in section 5.5.
+If the total for the predictive is within the low and high percentage then we go to stage 6 in section 5.5.
 Otherwise, we require manual editing and stop the method.